Gap probability for products of random matrices in the critical regime: Gap probability in terms of the Riemann--Hilbert problem

 It is well-known (e.g., see Its~\cite[Section 9.4.1]{Its}) that~$F(z)$ can be also represented in terms of the solution of the following~$2\times 2$ Riemann--Hilbert problem \begin{itemize} \item $Y(z)$ is analytic in~$\mathbb{C} \setminus (\gamma \cup \tilde{\gamma})$; \item $Y^+(z) = Y^-(z) J_Y(z),\; z \in \gamma \cup \tilde{\gamma}$, $J_Y(z)=I-2\pi i f(z) h^{T}(z)$; \item $Y(z)\to I$, as~$z\to \infty$, $z\in\C\setminus(\gamma\cup\tilde{\gamma})$; \end{itemize} by the formula

 Writing out~$J_{Y}(z)$, we see that the Riemann--Hilbert problem stated above is identical to~\ref{problem_y-rh}.
-This problem has a unique solution if and only if~$(\op{I}-\op{Q}_a)$ is invertible (e.g., see Baik, Deift, and Suidan ~\cite[Theorem 5.2.1]{BaikDeiftSuidan}), which has already been established.
+This problem has a unique solution if and only if~$(\op{I}-\op{Q}_a)$ is invertible (e.g., see Baik, Deift, and Suidan ~\cite[Theorem 5.2.1]{BaikDeiftSuidan}); the latter has already been established.

 It is commonly known that the solution~$Y(z)$ of~\eqref{problem_y-rh} is given via the Cauchy-type integral (e.g., see Its~\cite[Section 9.4.1]{Its} or Deift~\cite{Deift}),

 From which it is easy to extract the coefficient~$Y_1(a)$ in the expansion~\eqref{Y1},